XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 Correct!
 This code line shows the correct syntax for a conditional operator ?:.

+1. Which line of code uses logical negation?

+Console.WriteLine(!value);.
+Correct!
+Adding the ! operator (the "not-operator") before a conditional expression forces your code to reverse its evaluation of the operand.
+When logical negation is applied, the evaluation produces true if the operand evaluates to false and false if the operand evaluates to true.

+Console.WriteLine(value != false);.

+Console.WriteLine(a != b);.
+2. Which of the following lines of code is a valid use of the conditional operator?

+int value = amount >= 10?
+10: 20;.
+Correct!
+The syntax for a conditional operator is "? (value 1) : (value 2)".

+int value = amount >= 10: 10?
+20;.

+int value = amount >= 10?
+10| 20;.

 int bonus = amount >= 100: 10?
 5;.

 int bonus = amount >= 100?
 10, 5;.

+1. A developer writes some code that includes an if statement code block.
+They initialize one integer variable to a value of 5 above (outside) of the code block.
+They initialize a second integer variable to a value of 6 on the first line inside of the code block.
+The Boolean expression for the code block evaluates to true if the first integer variable has a value greater than 0.
+On the second line inside the code block, they assign the sum of the two values to the first variable.
+On the first line after the code block, they write code to display the value of the first integer.
+What is the result when the code statement used to display the first integer is executed?

+No error is generated and the integer value is displayed.
+The value displayed is the sum of the first and second integer.
+Correct!
+Since the first integer is initialized above the if statement code, it's still in-scope after the code block.
+Also, since both integers are in-scope and initialized with values inside the code block, the addition of the values executes correctly.
+Finally, even though the second integer doesn't exist outside of the code block, the first integer retains any changes to its value that occurred inside the code block.

+No error is generated and the integer value is displayed.
+The value displayed is the initialized value from above the code block.

+An error is generated because the first variable isn't in-scope after the code block.

+1. Which of the following statements is true about showing/removing the curly braces for code blocks associated with an if statement?

+The curly braces can't be removed from the code block for else if and else statements.

+If the curly braces are removed from the code blocks of an if-elseif-else, the white space must also be removed.

+Always choose a style that improves readability.
+Correct!
+Code readability should always be a consideration when deciding whether to remove the curly braces from the code blocks associated with an if statement.

+2. A developer writes some code that includes an if statement code block.
+They initialize a first integer variable to a value of 1 above (outside) of the code block.
+The Boolean expression for the if statement code block evaluates to true if the first integer variable has a value greater than 0.
+The first code line inside of the code block is used to initialize a second integer variable to a value of 8.
+The second code line inside the code block is used to assign the sum of the two integer values to the first variable.
+The first code line after the code block is used to display the value of the first integer variable.
+What is the result when the code is executed?

+No error is generated and the integer value 9 is displayed.
+Correct!
+Since the first integer is initialized above the if statement code, it's still in-scope after the code block.
+Also, since both integers are in-scope and initialized with values inside the code block, the addition of the values executes correctly.
+Finally, even though the second integer doesn't exist outside of the code block, the first integer retains any changes to its value that occurred inside the code block.

+No error is generated and the integer value 1 is displayed.

+An error is generated because the first variable is not in-scope after the code block.
+3. A developer writes some code that includes an if statement code block.
+They initialize a first integer variable to a value of 5 above (outside) of the code block.
+The Boolean expression for the if statement code block evaluates to true if the first integer variable has a value greater than 0.
+The first code line inside of the code block is used to initialize a second integer variable to a value of 6.
+The first code line after the code block is used to add the second integer value to the value of the first integer.
+The second code line after the code block is used to display the value of the first integer.
+What is the result when they run the code?

+No error is generated and the integer value 11 is displayed.

+An error is generated by the code line used to display the integer value.

+A build error is generated by the code line used to sum the two integers.
+Correct!
+A build error is generated by the code that sums the two integers.
+The error tells you that the second variable does not exist in the current context.
+The second variable is not in-scope outside the code block.